-Figure 5.
+Figure 4.
 Single file system with multiple access protocols

 OneFS is truly a single file system with one namespace.
 Data and metadata are striped across the nodes for redundancy and availability.
 The storage has been completely virtualized for the users and administrator.
 The file tree can grow organically without requiring planning or oversight about how the tree grows or how users use it.
 No special thought has to be applied by the administrator about tiering files to the appropriate disk, because OneFS SmartPools will handle that automatically without disrupting the single tree.
-No special consideration needs to be given to how one might replicate such a large tree, because the OneFS SyncIQ service automatically parallelizes the transfer of the file tree to one or more alternate clusters, without regard to the shape or depth of the file tree.
+No special consideration needs to be given to how one might replicate such a large tree, because the OneFS SyncIQ service automatically parallelizes the transfer of the file tree.